Introduction -contractor limited company tax (UK)

 - Corporation Tax -payable on company profits, once per year.

 - VAT -payable quarterly, or monthly if you so choose.

 - PAYE/NIC payable on salaries quarterly, or monthly if you don’t meet the quarterly qualifying limit.

 Top tips to minimise your limited company contractor taxation

-When you are a UK contractor and are running a limited company, there are various ways that you can improve things for yourself.
-As part of this, there are tax planning opportunities which can help you minimise your exposure to contractor limited company taxation (UK).
+When you’re a UK contractor and running a limited company, there’s various ways how you can improve things for yourself.
+As part of this, there’s tax planning opportunities which can help you minimise your exposure to contractor limited company taxation (UK).
 Basically, these tips in respect of minimising how much tax do you pay as a contractor include: